OpenMobileAlliance/dmse-documentation/content/en/utility-position.md

 *Seamless Integration, Reduced Dependencies*

 The protocol's vendor-agnostic nature ensures that utilities are not locked into proprietary solutions.
-It enables interoperability across a wide range of devices and systems, reducing dependency on specific vendors.
-This standardization fosters healthy competition and innovation while providing utilities with the freedom to choose the best-in-class solutions that meet their evolving needs.
+It enables interoperability across various devices and systems, reducing dependency on specific vendors.
+This standardization fosters healthy competition and innovation while allowing utilities to choose the best-in-class solutions that meet their evolving needs.

-* **Seamlessly integrates with any utility application and existing infrastructure**: Position the OMA LwM2M Protocol as a solution that can meet the need for any utility application and seamlessly integrates with existing infrastructure, offering utilities a clear path to modernize their systems without disrupting operations.
+### Device and Communication Management
+*Streamlined Device and Communications Management with OMA LwM2M Protocol*

+Showcase how the OMA LwM2M Protocol effectively manages endpoint devices and communication cards, simplifying the entire process for utilities to manage their device lifecycle and connectivity.
+Emphasize that it supports connectivity monitoring, secure OTA firmware updates, application software updates, and conditions for efficient remote management.

 ### Efficiency in Power Usage